Have specific questions about our Sprint race? We’ve got Sprint specific questions and answers HERE.

 Is the swim course the same as last year?
 How far apart are the buoys?

 The swim course is the same as in years past and will consist of a time trial start, with a feet first entry.
 The Nation’s Triathlon is famous for its amazing swim course markers.
-The buoys are spaced every 100 meters, and are large and easy to spot from the water.
-You will know exactly how far you’ve swum and how far you have to go.
+The white buoys are spaced every 100 meters, and are large and easy to spot from the water.
+You will know exactly how far you’ve swum and how far you have to go based on the orange markings on each buoy.
 It is the best marked swim course in all of triathlon.

 It’s my first open water swim and I’m nervous.
 How many kayaks and lifeguards are going to be there?
 Can I stop and take a break without getting DQ’ed?